 Close breedings not only bring out the good and desirable traits in a horse, but also some of the worst traits which might have been lying hidden for generations.
 This is the weakness of inbreeding and linebreeding — it sometimes produces an extreme, rare case.
 It is so important to research as much as possible about a certain stallion for example, to whom you are breeding the related mare.

-The pedigree tells us a horse’s capability based on its genetics.
-But often very little is known about the performance of horses in maiden races, or horses debuting on a new surface.
-Markets tend to form odds based on on public news, gossip or speculation; there’s not there’s not much focus on the bloodline.
+Very little is known about the potential of horses in maiden races, or horses debuting on a new surface.
+Markets tend to form odds based on on public news, gossip or speculation.
+There’s not there’s not much focus on the bloodline.
 So that’s where pedigree becomes of most use.

-Historically there’s a huge difference between the high achievements of the offspring of good and the comparatively low achievements of mediocre sires.
-Therefore if you know nothing more about an unraced (or lightly-raced horse) than the identity of its sire you would already know something of worth.
+Historically the offspring of good sires achieve more than those of low or mediocre sires.
+Therefore if you know nothing more about an unraced or lightly-raced horse than the identity of its sire, you already know something of value.

 You can find horse pedigree data from: